utterances/metroBPMapp/README.md

 - Live Activity & Dynamic Island support (monitor and control from Home Screen, Lock Screen and Apple Watch)

 **Note:**
 Tempo detection is currently optimized for music with strong rhythmic / percussive elements in quadruple, 6/8 time signatures, performance may vary on other inputs.
+Works best with live music and low background noise.
 Currently using [TempiBeatDetection](https://github.com/CheckThisCodeCarefully/TempiBeatDetection) by John Scalo.
 I plan to improve the algorithm, collaborators welcome.

 **Coming soon in future updates**
 - tempo dynamic gauge (speed up / slow down)